Another Live Theatrical Event!

 By Adam Szymkowicz

-Directed by Jayne L. Victor
+Directed by Jayne L. Victor and Michael Donahue

+A comedy about married life!
 A married couple, but will they stay that way much longer?
 Some couples have the benefit of negotiating the ups and downs of marriage in private, and/or in therapy.
 But the pandemic changed all of that so J and Terry have decided to use a parking lot as the setting to answer a very critical question… should they get a divorce?

-About the Director, Jayne L. Victor
+About the Directors, Jayne L. Victor and Michael Donahue

-Jayne L. Victor is a longtime member of Providence Players and a past President.
+Jayne L. Victor (Director) is a longtime member of Providence Players and a past President.
 She has directed several productions for PPF including The Glass Mendacity, Auntie Mame and Moon Over Buffalo.
 In addition to directing, Jayne has performed on the PPF stage as well as other stages in the area.

 About the Actors